Non-Normal Phase Transitions: A New Universality in Complex Systems: Introduction

-Based on common experience and observation, one would expect landscapes to evolve slowly over geological timescales driven by slow tectonic deformation and incremental erosion, social norms to shift gradually through cultural evolution, and engineered structures like bridges to degrade predictably under the influence of long-term wear and tear.
-One might anticipate financial markets to progress steadily alongside economic development, climate to change gradually over millennia, primarily driven by long-term Milankovitch cycles, and genetic expression or biological evolution to unfold over many generations, resulting in cumulative adaptations or gradual transformations.
-Likewise, ecosystems might be assumed to adapt incrementally to environmental changes, technological progress to advance step by step through innovation, and urban development to grow steadily in line with population and economic trends.
+From ordinary experience, one would expect landscapes to evolve slowly over geological timescales driven by tectonic deformation and erosion, social norms to shift gradually through cultural evolution, and engineered structures like bridges to degrade predictably under long-term wear and tear.
+Similarly, financial markets might be assumed to progress steadily alongside economic development, climate to change gradually over millennia, and genetic or epigenetic modifications to unfold over many generations, producing incremental adaptations.
+Ecosystems, too, might appear to adapt smoothly to environmental change, while technological and urban development might be expected to advance step by step in line with human needs.

-However, the opposite often proves true: abrupt transitions are widespread in these systems.
-Financial markets can experience sudden crashes ending credit booms, such as the 2008 great financial crisis.
-Loss of confidence, speculative exuberance and herding can precipitate bank runs \cite{diamond1983bank,al2023causes} or stock market crashes \cite{Sornette2017}, driven by collective behavior and positive feedback loops \cite{sornette2023non}.
-Climate systems are prone to tipping points, where small perturbations can cause dramatic shifts, such as the rapid onset of glacial and interglacial periods \cite{Alley2003} or desertification events \cite{Renssen2022}.
-Biological systems can undergo rapid genetic and epigenetic transitions, such as DNA methylation changes driven by stochasticity and feedback, allowing for rapid adaptation \cite{foster2007stress,busto2020stochastic}.
-Ecosystems, too, exhibit sudden regime shifts, such as transitions from forests to savanna \cite{Hirota2011}.
-Overfishing can collapse marine ecosystems \cite{Daskalov2007}.
-Similarly, deforestation and land-use changes can trigger abrupt losses in biodiversity and ecosystem function \cite{Brook2008}.
-Natural hazards like volcanic eruptions \cite{Newhall1996}, landslides \cite{hungr2018review}, and earthquakes exemplify the sudden release of accumulated energy, leading to catastrophic outcomes that reshape landscapes on short time scales \cite{Burbank11}.
+In reality, the opposite often proves true: abrupt transitions are ubiquitous across natural and social systems.
+Loss of confidence can trigger bank runs~\cite{diamond1983bank,al2023causes} or stock market crashes, as in the 2008 global financial crisis, driven by herding and positive feedback loops~\cite{Sornette2017,sornette2023non}.
+Climate exhibits tipping points such as the rapid onset of glacial and interglacial periods~\cite{Alley2003} or desertification events~\cite{Renssen2022}.
+Biological systems undergo fast genetic and epigenetic switches, including rapid DNA methylation transitions~\cite{foster2007stress,busto2020stochastic}.
+Ecosystems collapse suddenly, as in shifts from forest to savanna~\cite{Hirota2011} or marine ecosystem crashes caused by overfishing~\cite{Daskalov2007}.
+Catastrophic natural hazards such as volcanic eruptions~\cite{Newhall1996}, landslides~\cite{hungr2018review}, and earthquakes~\cite{Burbank11} also exemplify abrupt transitions driven by the sudden release of accumulated energy.